PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 performs the same conditional final reconciliation, and supplies the same live LayoutState.
 The retained result has no new consumer or guard, and both surrounding recovery boundaries remain fixed.

+The adjacent SiNet terminal-layout orchestrator executes three fixed children: shuffle-residual recovery, the injected pre-add/resize callback, and terminal affine/PRELU recovery.
+The callback deliberately has an arbitrary return type.
+`run_recovery_invocations()` already returns all three results in pass-ID order, but `run_sinet_terminal_layout_recovery()` and its local helper currently discard that tuple.

+There are exactly two direct calls.
+The first follows terminal clamp/unary/ReLU cleanup and precedes HardSwish-SE recovery.
+The very-late call follows `_post_terminal_indexed_shape_convergence_stats` and immediately precedes a separate top-level pre-add/resize recovery call.
+Strict characterization selects `_terminal_sinet_layout_recovery_results` and `_very_late_sinet_layout_recovery_results` as distinct targets.

+The contract fixes all three ordered child results including the injected callback result, zero-argument direct calls, exact two-call count, context wiring, and both boundary pairs.
+Propagation must not change the callback, execute a child twice, add a result consumer or guard, or introduce graph work, dependencies, or a TensorFlow import path.